-Consequences for Student Dress Code Infraction:
+Consequences for Student Dress Code Infractions:

 Students who do not adhere to the student dress code will be referred DIRECTLY to the administration.
 The first dress code offense will result in the student changing the inappropriate clothing.
-The second dress code offense consequence will include the student changing the inappropriate clothing and the student attending an afterschool detention.
-The third dress code offense consequence will include the student changing the inappropriate clothing and the student attending an after school or Saturday detention.
+The consequence for the second dress code offense will include the student changing the inappropriate clothing and the student attending an afterschool detention.
+The consequence for the third dress code offense will include the student changing the inappropriate clothing and the student attending an after school or Saturday detention.